Amokran/pypyrus/README.md

 A python module to help developers getting texts and translations from files.

 ## Current state of things
-This is an early versions, and possibly won't accept pull requests at this stage.
+This is an early version, and possibly won't accept pull requests at this stage.
 Anyway, if you're interested in contributing, please open an issue and we can discuss it.
 At this stage, it should be used in a development environment only.

 ## Purpose
 The purpose of this module is to help developers getting texts and translations from files.
 I created this as a helper module for my own projects, since I was lacking a proper separation of code and texts.
-Besided, I figured out that I could use it to help me with translations, so I decided to make it a separate module.
+Besides, I figured out that I could use it to help me with translations, so I decided to make it a separate module.

 ## Ethics and values
-This module is designed to be used in a responsible way, and I encourage you to use it for good purposes only.
+This module is designed to be used in a responsible way.
+You know what I mean.
-This should not be used for malicious purposes, such as creating fake news, or spreading hate speech.
+In case you don't, it's easy: don't use this to harm the weak and the helpless.
+Even if it's people you don't like.
+In any case, try to use it for good, and to help others.

 ## Installation
 At the moment, the module is not available on PyPI, so you have to install it from the source.